jmwohl/Openframe-JSClientDocs/source/index.md

 Thanks to the great community we have language bindings for Ruby, Python, PHP, Perl, Node.js and Clojure.

+Basic examples for various languages are provided here, but please make sure to check out the full documentation for the individual libraries, linked below.

 <table class="table">
   <tbody><tr>
     <th>Platform</th>